institute-of-coding/accreditation-standard/docs/appendices/design.md

 - Summer internships between years 1 & 2 and/or years 2 and 3
 - A final year project that should deliver at least one product for a "real" customer.

+### 8. Package into modules

-### 8. Package the learning into modules, to create a curriculum
+Package the learning into modules, to create a curriculum.
 The draft curriculum is shown [here](web-dev.md)

 With the exception of the higher than usual proportion of experience modules (necessary to deliver competence) and the fairly tight focus on web development, the curriculum actually looks fairly traditional.
 It may lack a little breadth compared with a traditional programme, and happens, in this example, to lack any explicit options.
 However, there will be considerable choice for students in how they focus their activities in the experience modules.

-### 9. Check learning dependencies between modules
+### 9. Check learning dependencies

 This is, again, standard curriculum design.
 The dependencies between modules are shown in the "builds on" / "supports" links in the module descriptions.

+### 10. Map to SFIA skills

-### 10. Map contributions from each module to output SFIA skills
+Map contributions from each module to output SFIA skills.

 The purpose of the model curriculum is to ensure that students meet the IoC standard.
 A good final check in the design of the curriculum is to ensure that the knowledge required for each of the target skills is covered, probably across several modules, and that there are ample opportunities for appropriate experience to be gained.
 It is helpful here to consider the links from the skill descriptions to the modules that underpin them.